Best probiotics in the UK reviewed - tried and tested 2025

 Rating: 4.25 stars out of 5.

-Verdict: Vitabright Bio Cultures probiotic includes many strains of live cultures and a high number of actual bacteria - but some strains have weak probiotic evidence and a huge proportion of the bacteria comes from one common strain.
+Verdict: Vitabright Bio Cultures probiotic includes many strains of live cultures and a high CFU count.

 Pros